 It has been argued that the above paintings form a sequence of 1° beauty (Birth of Venus), 2° humanitas (Primavera) and 3° enlightened love: the third BOTTICELLI Venus, draped in white, in his so-called 'Venus and Mars'.
 This painting (tempera and oil on panel) has the typical size (69,2x173,4 cm) of a spalliera - a wall-panel placed at shoulder height in a marriage chamber, maybe as the headboard of the bed - now hanging in The National Gallery in London.
-However, this painting was not known before it was bought in Firenze by an English collector ca 1868 - from whom is not recorded - and sold to the National Gallery in 1871.
+However, this painting was not known before it was bought in Firenze by the English collector Alexander Barker ca 1868 - from whom is not recorded (see below 'Additional Information').
 It is also not signed, but scholars never questioned the authorship of BOTTICELLI, or at least of his workshop.
 There have been numerous theories, hypotheses and studies about the meaning of this painting, its title, its date of production (scholarly dates vary between 1475 and 1486, but ca 1483 is generally accepted) and, related of course to these questions, who was the commissioner or patron for this enigmatic painting?
 The latest, most interesting, study was published in 2010 by Bellingham (3) who stresses the gender-related multiple meanings of this artwork.

 Many art historians think this painting was commissioned by a member of the Vespucci family, because of the wasps, a heraldic symbol of this family, prominently depicted in the painting.
 Hence, once more the debate if the Venus figure represents Simonetta Cattaneo de Vespucci and if Giuliano dei Medici is depicted as Mars.
 This hypothesis is based on the documented fact that Giuliano participated in a famous Florentine joust or tournament of 29 January 1475 and had chosen la Bella Simonetta as his Queen of Beauty.
 The armour of Mars in the picture is indeed typically the one used in such chivalry game-fight, but the whole composition with a naked, exhausted and sleeping figure of Mars, several little satyrs - not cupids - playing with his armour and teasing him, and above all, a superior gazing Venus is quite surprising for celebrating such a fight or commemorating the 'Platonic' lovers.
 The highly respected art historian Gombrich (4, p.50) writes: <That Giuliano de’ Medici...should have been portrayed in such a shape, and that Poliziano’s poem (La Giostra) should have been illustrated on this type of panel, would be without any documented parallel in the Quattrocento>.